Are you ready to move to the next phase in your life and business career?

 There’s nothing that can stop you from jumping to the next higher level.

-Know where you are in the Cashflow Quadrant so you can determine what your next steps are.
+Know where you are in the different quadrants so you can determine what your next steps are.

-Begin to move towards becoming self-employed and when the time comes, start your own business.
+Begin to move towards becoming self-employed and when the moment comes, start thinking bigger like the business owners do.